Wind-River/ci-scripts/README.md

     ./start_jenkins.sh --swarm

 The machine where the `start_jenkins.sh` script is run must be a Docker swarm manager node.
-It will be labelled the "master" node and no builds will be scheduled on this node.
+It will be labeled the "master" node and no builds will be scheduled on this node.

 Using Docker Swarm requires some manual setup on each machine that